Python Turtle - Lesson 2

 8print("Hello Adam")

-This clashes with the DRY programming principle.
+This breaks the DRY programming principle.

 DRY Principle